7 Best IP Cameras for Live Video Streaming (Update)

-Let’s move on to our recommendations now that we’ve covered the primary considerations when choosing an IP camera.
-But do note: As use cases vary, it’s hard to simply make a list of best IP cameras.
+Now that we’ve covered the primary considerations for choosing an IP camera, let’s move on to our recommendations.
+But do note: As use cases vary, it’s hard to make a list of the best IP cameras.
 For that reason, we’ve compiled a list of tried-and-true equipment depending on your streaming needs.

-This makes a great studio camera.
-It’s got a sharp image in low light, and has a 3.5mm audio plug should you want to pull audio in from the camera itself (you’ll want the SDI version for this to work).
-As a production camera, it has pan/tilt/zoom (PTZ) controls that can be managed via an infrared (IR) remote that comes with the camera, through IP with a joystick available as a separate purchase, as well as with software available as an app for your phone and switcher software like OBS studio.
-Knowing their audience, PTZOptics uses RTSP signals, but this can be switched to use RTMP.
+This camera is great for studio work.
+It’s got a sharp image in low light and a 3.5mm audio plug should you want to pull audio in from the camera itself (you’ll want the SDI version for this to work).
+As a production camera, it has PTZ controls that can be managed via an infrared (IR) remote that comes with the camera, through IP with a joystick available as a separate purchase, or with software.
+This can be an app for your phone or switcher software like OBS studio.
+Knowing their audience, PTZOptics uses RTSP signals, but this can be switched to RTMP.

 Best IP Cameras for Surveillance

-- Axis Communications is well known in the surveillance industry.
-You can go on the cheap with a 720p dome camera, or start getting pricey with 4K camera that allows remote PTZ control.
-As commercial-grade equipment, these cameras are made to stream via RTSP, but PTZ controls can be done directly through Wowza Streaming Engine.
+Axis Communications is well known in the surveillance industry.
+You can go on the cheap with a 720p dome camera or start getting pricey with a 4k camera that allows remote PTZ control.
+As commercial-grade equipment, these cameras are made to stream via RTSP, but PTZ controls can be managed directly through Wowza Streaming Engine.

-- For something more consumer-oriented to use inside of the house, check out the Reolink E1 Zoom.
+For something more consumer-oriented to use inside of the house, check out the Reolink E1 Zoom.
 Using an MP5 camera, it provides Super HD quality at 2560×1920.
 This can be down-converted for a sharp 1080p image.
-It also has pan/tilt/zoom options, with a 3x optical zoom, and will send a RTSP and RTMP signal if I want to go to social media.
-All this over wi-fi —but unfortunately, no Ethernet port or PoE capabilities.
+It also has PTZ options, with a 3x optical zoom, and will send an RTSP and RTMP signal if you want to go to social media.
+All of this is available over Wi-Fi, but unfortunately, there are no Ethernet ports or PoE capabilities.

-- For outdoors, I’ve been excited for the Reolink Argus PT IP camera.
+Many people have been excited about this camera for outside use.
 Why?
 No wires!
-It’s 1080p using a Wi-Fi 2.4ghz network connected to a solar panel and containing a rechargeable battery.
-All that means you can put it almost anywhere under the sun, literally.
-Plus the PTZ options are great for remote control from inside.
-I only wish it could recognize and follow vermin.
-Someday soon I’ll have a camera that will notify me when a rabbit is in the garden.
+It’s a 1080p using a Wi-Fi 2.4ghz network connected to a solar panel and containing a rechargeable battery.
+All that means you can put it almost anywhere under the sun – literally.
+Plus, the PTZ options are great for remote control from inside.
+If only it could recognize and follow vermin.
+Someday soon, we’ll all have a camera that will notify us when a rabbit is in the garden.

 DIY Equipment Recommendations – Build Your Own IP Camera

-For those of you looking to do it yourself, building an IP camera is a fun option.
-I’ll emphasize fun here and certainly educational — as it’s not necessarily easy or any more cost-effective.
-I’ve specifically built IP cameras using a Raspberry Pi Zero W (W denotes it’s got wi-fi built in), Raspberry Pi Camera Module V2, and Raspberry Pi Zero Case (see the Raspberry Pi product list here).
-Using v4l2 RTSP server software, you can get a IP camera up and running with an RTSP stream in about 15 minutes.
-However, for my needs, I run OctoPrint to manage and monitor my 3D printer farm.
-For those interested in a 2020 extrusion mounting option, check out my thingiverse designs with and without the Pi Zero Case.
+One of our video producers here at Wowza built IP cameras using a Raspberry Pi Zero W (W denotes built-in Wi-Fi), Raspberry Pi Camera Module V2, and Raspberry Pi Zero Case (see the Raspberry Pi product list here).
+Using v4l2 RTSP server software, you can get an IP camera up and running with an RTSP stream in about 15 minutes.
+However, he runs OctoPrint to manage and monitor his 3D printer farm for his needs.
+For those interested in a 2020 extrusion mounting option, check out his Thingiverse designs with and without the Pi Zero Case.